Netoun/mail-server-dev/packages/react-email/README.md

 # React Email Templates

-Templates d'emails utilisant React Email pour tester le serveur SMTP local.
+Email templates using React Email to test the local SMTP server.

 ## Installation